 - 1. Search SHARE by Tax Identification Number (TIN)/Employee ID, supplier name and address to determine if supplier exists.
 If supplier exists, review the entire file to determine if an update is needed. - 2.
 If supplier does not exist in SHARE or needs to be updated, the supplier must submit a current dated W9/W8. - 3.
 Only the employee, supplier, or entity representative can fill out the W-9/W-8.
 State Agency personnel should never fill out the W-9/W-8 for the supplier or employee.
 DFA will only accept an original wet signature or verified digital signature (Adobe, DocuSign, etc.). - 4.
-The agency Authorized Point of Contact (POC) should submit the completed W-9/W-8 form and State of New Mexico Substitute W-9 Coversheet to Vendor.Relations@dfa.nm.gov.
-The email subject line will include supplier name and supplier ID if applicable.
+The agency Authorized Point of Contact (POC) should submit the completed W-9/W-8 form or the State of New Mexico Substitute W-9 form to the Supplier Management Agency Request System (SMARS).
 The documents should be submitted as a single PDF.
 The agency must verify the accuracy and legitimacy of all W9s/W8s before submitting them to DFA to prevent fraud.
 If fraud is detected, the agency must notify DFA and the State Auditor immediately. - 5.
 Payment method will default to system check if ACH section is not signed (or optional ACH form is missing).
-A voided check or bank letter must also be provided for ACH requests. - a.
+Acceptable supporting documents must also be provided for ACH requests. - a.
 If a direct deposit is requested, documentation showing account ownership must be provided.
 This document must have the supplier's name, bank name, routing number and full account number.
-Acceptable forms include a memo from the bank, a direct deposit authorization form, or a voided check.
+Acceptable documents include a memo from the bank, a direct deposit authorization form, the first page of a bank statement or a voided check.
 Handwritten information, and deposit slips are not acceptable forms of documentation. - 6.
-If the Agency requires immediate W-9 processing, the word "RUSH" should be added to the email subject line and a short narrative should be included explaining why the change needs to be rushed.
+If the Agency requires immediate W-9 processing, the POC should select "this is a rush request" option into the SMARS ticket and a short narrative should be included explaining why the change needs to be rushed where explaining what is being purchased from supplier.